brandonjaipersaud/Unbias_mkdocs/docs/index.md

 ## Contact

-All inquiries should be directed to Shaina Raza, PhD, Applied Machine Learning Scientist, Responsible AI, Vector Institute for Artificial intelligence.
+All inquiries should be directed to Shaina Raza, PhD, Applied Machine Learning Scientist, Responsible AI, Vector Institute for Artificial intelligence who led this project.

 **email**: Shaina.raza@utoronto.ca